HarryHeights/NoteCrypt/FAQs.md

 **Can I make a manual backup of my database?**

 - Yes, you can make a manual backup of a note database.
-The database is stored in a location on your device storage name ```NoteCrypt```.
+The database is stored in a location on your device storage named ```NoteCrypt```.
 From that folder, you can see all your database file and can copy them to another location or send to your cloud storage.

 **I'm changing my phone, can I transfer my notes?**